kazurayam/Katalon-IDEA-Combination/README.md

 └── my-custom-artifact-0.1.1.jar
 ```

-On the other hand, Katalon Studio does not recognize the jar file in the `lib` in the neighbourhood.
+Katalon Studio does not recognize the jar file in the `lib` in the neighbourhood.
 Katalon Studio can only load jar files from the `Drivers` folder inside katalon project.

-So, how can I export/import the artifact jar from `lib` to `katalon`?
+So, I need to export/import the artifact jar from `lib` to `katalon`.
+Of course, I know I can manually copy & paste the file in the IntelliJ IDEA, but it's not cool.

+Problem 3: **How can I export/import the jar programmatically?**

 ## Resolution detail